Plasnid/SimplifiedWebpack_babel_server/README.md

 4. rules for what exports to where!

 Open this file up and have a look at the provided notes in the code!

+## A Final Note:  How to Shut Down your Server When You Are Done!
+Click on your terminal and press **control-c**

+Yep, thats all it takes.